Dassault Systèmes, a leader in virtual experiences, sheds light on its response to 10 global challenges.

 The virtual world can help us improve the real one.
 In the virtual world, we can simulate and evaluate the impact of our actions before making them real.
 This enables innovators to create with people and the environment in mind from the very start.

-Through a two-year initiative, Dassault Systèmes is shedding light on 10 major challenges humanity is facing, inviting us to discover how innovation plays a key role in addressing them.
+Through a three-year initiative, Dassault Systèmes is shedding light on 10 major challenges humanity is facing, inviting us to discover how innovation plays a key role in addressing them.

 To each challenge, Dassault Systèmes responds with an act.
 Each act symbolizes and highlights our commitment to meet these ten challenges, and to inspire others to act in their own spheres.
 Though no one solution is sufficient on its own, when innovations are made by people, for people, they can lead to real progress, and change the world.

 Art in all its forms has a transformative effect on human beings, stimulating a range of emotional responses and creating unexpected new connections.

 With this challenge, Dassault Systèmes has created a unique experience, VIRTUAL HARMONY, combining visual art and virtual worlds to evoke powerful new emotional experiences.

 Water is the source of life.
 It intrigues and fascinates us.
 Yet, this inestimable treasure is being polluted by the way we consume.

 With this challenge, Dassault Systèmes is committing, with the act WATER FOR LIFE, to measuring and optimizing the water footprint of businesses, supporting the growth of sustainability-focused start-ups, and educating future generations about this key resource.

 We walk, we stumble, we learn, and we go further.
 The arc of human progress is drawn not only by the inventions and innovations that we are able to conceive, but also by the lessons that our shared history teaches us.